What’s different about Google’s GA4?

 One potential drawback of GA4 is its data limits.
 While UA has no data limits, GA4 limits data collection to 10 million events per month per property.
 This may not be an issue for smaller websites, but larger websites may need to consider their data collection needs before switching to Google Analytics 4.

-If your business need help transitioning your site over to GA4, our technology team is happy to assist.
+If your business needs help transitioning your site over to GA4, our technology team is happy to assist.
 Drop us a line to get the conversation started.

 Related Articles